 What is a Boom Truck?

-Almost identical, a boom truck or cargo crane truck also has a truck, trailer and boom mounted either the front or back of the flatbed.
-A boom truck offers slightly more versatility in the boom, acting like an arm with a moveable wrist and hand to do more mobile lifting and dropping.
+Almost identical, a boom truck or cargo crane truck also has a truck, trailer and boom-mounted either the front or back of the flatbed.
+A boom truck offers slightly more versatility in the boom, acting as an arm with a moveable wrist and hand to do more mobile lifting and dropping.